 Katherine Horrex – New Writing Editor.
-Based in Manchester, Katherine deals with the poetry and prose at Dead Ink.
-One of her latest poems is forthcoming in the May issue of Poetry London.
+Living in Manchester, Katherine deals with the poetry and prose at Dead Ink.
+One of her most recent poems has featured in Poetry London.
 Other poems can be found in Morning Star and also in The Times Literary Supplement where some of her reviews have featured as well.
 She has written for Index on Censorship and is on Twitter @katherinehorrex

 Chris Kerr – Reviews Editor.
 Chris Kerr lives in London and is 24 years old.
 He is an associate member of the board at Magma Poetry where he is responsible for the digital versions of the magazine.
 Chris reviews theatre and opera for A Younger Theatre and has written for Culture Wars, and poetry review magazine Hix Eros.
 His poetry has been shortlisted for the Harper-Wood Studentship for English Poetry and Literature.
 He recently presented a paper on the work of concrete poet Ian Hamilton Finlay at an academic conference at the University of Strathclyde.

 Estelle Morris – Art Director.
 After graduating in illustration and working in packaging design, Estelle is now a freelance illustrator and designer working in London.
 She created the Dead Ink logo, as well as contributing ongoing article images and ebook covers.
 Her work can be found at estellemorris.co.uk and she tweets @estelle_morris.